seifscape/gmu.foodfinder.me/README.md

 WhatTheFuckShouldIEatGMU
 ========================

-A web app, API, and mobile app to help you find food at GMU at an hour.
+A web app, API, and mobile app to help you find food at GMU at any hour.

 Uses:
 - WTF Engine: https://github.com/soulwire/WTFEngine